-Iran said to cancel visit to Tehran by Iraq’s prime minister
+Iran said to cancel visit by Iraq’s prime minister

-BAGHDAD (AP) — An Iraqi official says Iran has cancelled a visit to Tehran by Prime Minister Haider al-Abadi following his declaration that Baghdad will abide by the latest U.S. sanctions against Iran.
+BAGHDAD (AP) — Iran has cancelled a visit by Iraq’s prime minister after he said that while he was opposed to renewed U.S. sanctions on Tehran he had no choice but to abide by them, an Iraqi official said Sunday.

-Al-Abadi was to visit Iran and Turkey later this week.
-The official says the Turkey visit will go ahead as planned.
-He spoke on condition of anonymity because he was not authorized to brief the media.
+Prime Minister Haider al-Abadi was to visit Iran and Turkey later this week.
+The official said the Turkey visit, beginning Tuesday, will go ahead as planned.

+The official spoke on condition of anonymity because he was not authorized to brief the media.
 Government spokesman Saad al-Hadithi declined to comment.

-Iran has been a strong backer of Iraq since the 2003 U.S.-led invasion toppled Saddam Hussein, Tehran’s archenemy.
+Iran has maintained close ties to Iraq’s government since the 2003 U.S.-led invasion toppled Saddam Hussein, Tehran’s archenemy.
 Iraq has since forged close ties with Washington, forcing its government to delicately balance relations with both.
+Iraq has occasionally mediated between Iran and the United States and sponsored talks between the two.

 Most Read Nation & World Stories